human-conditions/yodrew.github.io-original/_pages/darkroom-retreat.md

 navnext: psychology
 ---

-High-level theory applies to low-level theory, then to practice.
-So the general hygiene of chapter one applies to the specific hygiene of darkroom retreating in this chapter, including some practical considerations.
+Theory applies to practice.
+This chapter applies the theory of chapter one applies to the specific practice of darkroom retreating..
 We will examine the **elements** of hygienic darkroom retreating. **Distinctions** between hygiene and other approaches further aid understanding.
 Some **mechanics** follow.

 #### elements